vuejs/composition-api/README.md

 Vue.use(plugin)

-// Optionally pass in some options
+// Optionally, pass in some options
 Vue.use(plugin, { props: ['router'] })
 ```